 - Coating chemicals (that help to control the creping of the paper to make it soft and absorbent)

-To reuse broke we use:
+To reuse broke and to utilize recovered fibers we use:

 - Pulping aid (chemicals that help to repulp wet strong paper)

 - Flocculation chemicals (that help to clean out printing inks and fillers from recovered paper)

 - Bleaching agents (to increase the brightness of pulp from recovered paper)

 In the cleaning of our waste water we use flocculation agents and nutritients for the biological treatment to secure that no negative impact on water quality comes from our mills.